 You may be surprised and even feel sorry for the falcon or hawk wearing a hood when brought into the display arena, but this is to keep the bird calm.

 If it can’t see anything, it thinks that nothing can see it, so remains relaxed and chilled when blindfolded.
-I wish that worked with me!
+I wish that worked for me!

-At the opposite end of the lawn, there are other birds of prey, including more falcons and owls.
+At the opposite end of the lawn are other birds of prey, including more falcons and owls.
 They are tied to their tethers beside a tray of water.

 Again, this may be perceived by some as cruel, but birds of prey naturally sit quietly for long periods to preserve their energy for hunting.